Source:Crescent City Sports– the 1967 New Orleans Saints didn’t lack talent.

 Archie Manning of course the father of two Super Bowl champion quarterbacks in Peyton and Eli Manning, is probably the best quarterback in Saints history, at least before Drew Brees arrived in 2006.
 Played eleven seasons in New Orleans 1971-81 and was a Pro Bowler there.
 Never played on a winning team in New Orleans, got close a couple of times in the 1970s, but never played for a winner.
-And this franchise back then had their share of Pro Bowlers, like WR Danny Abramowicz, RB Chuck Muncie who would move on and have a good career with the San Diego Chargers.
+And this franchise back then had their share of Pro Bowlers, like WR Danny Abramowicz, RB Chuck Muncie, Jim Taylor, Paul Hornung, and Munice would move on and have a good career with the San Diego Chargers.

-They also had WR John Jefferson who again would move on and have a good career with the Washington Redskins.
+The Saints also had WR Roy Jefferson who again would move on and have a good career with the Washington Redskins.
 As well as WR John Gilliam who would move on and have a good career with the Minnesota Vikings.
-Notice where I’m going with this, they would draft good players and then trade them away.
-Except for Archie Manning because they didn’t want to pay them.
+Notice where I’m going with this: the Saints would draft good players and then trade them away.
+Except for Archie Manning because they didn’t want to pay their other talent.
 One thing I don’t understand about the Saints of this era, is their fans their management is pretty easy to understand.